 In addition to my duties at Biblical, I attend a local Episcopal church where I am a vestry (board) member, warden (like an administrative pastor), and adult teacher.
 From my days as a seminarian until now (over 35 years), my wife, Pamela, has been my chief mentor, friend, life companion, spiritual director, and encourager.
 Back in the 1980’s she even worked at Biblical for a time for Wayne Davidson, who was then (and always!)
 Biblical’s comptroller.
 What’s more, in her childhood, Pamela actually attended kindergarten and grade school (1-6) in the buildings that make up the Biblical campus.
 The room where my office is now was her first grade classroom!
 I guess that either makes us Biblical “lifers” or “dinosaurs”, depending upon your point of view.

 I would love to hear from any and all Biblical grads out there who would like to re-connect.
 It would encourage me to hear your stories of ministry and life journeys now that you’ve heard mine.
-Please feel free to contact me via email.
-Blessings to all.
+Please feel free to

 The purpose of this blog will be to expand the influence of our faculty, maintain contact with our graduates, and invite other friends to think with us about important biblical and theological ideas.